RebwarOmer/Math/README.md

-This a bisection method on google sheet https://docs.google.com/spreadsheets/d/1q3hMW2plzj9_jLCL853Va_bkQrsaD-U6fVJCqP9tZZc/edit?usp=sharing
+This is a bisection method on google sheet https://docs.google.com/spreadsheets/d/1q3hMW2plzj9_jLCL853Va_bkQrsaD-U6fVJCqP9tZZc/edit?usp=sharing

 This down below is a screenshot from collab